 The following post is a guest post from Breana!
 Enjoy!

-- Smoothie pops.
 While they are a little more work, these tasty treats are well worth the effort.
-You can go super healthy by using fruit, juice, and ice, or add in some soymilk or yogurt to make it creamy.
+You can go super healthy by using fruit, juice, and ice, or add in some soy milk or yogurt to make it creamy.
 So blend up your favorite smoothie and freeze it like a popsicle for a healthy, creamy treat filled with all the fruit you love.

-- Ice cream.
 Okay, this is not the healthiest option out there.
 It does, after all, require the use of cream (skim milk just won’t give you the right consistency).
 But if you’re going to buy it anyway, you might as well save a little money and make your own.
-It’s easier than you think (and it’s a great way to tear the kids away from the one-eyed nanny for a little while).
-As for equipment, all you need is a large and a small ziplock bag (large for ice and rock salt, small for ice cream mixture).
-So look online for one of the many DIY ice cream recipes (you might even find some healthier options).
+It’s easier than you think and the kids will have a blast making it.
+As for equipment, all you need is a large and a small freezer bag (large for ice and rock salt, small for ice cream mixture).
+Here’s a great looking freezer bag ice cream recipe.
+I’d also check out Pinterest for other DIY ice cream recipes.

 I’d love to know, what is your favourite summer treat?